-In Mahón J had booked Hotel Síndic – an exclusive, family run boutique hotel located close to the Portal de San Roque.
-Very friendly staff and again – a beautiful room in a hotel for adults only.
-And a perfect starting point for walks around the city.
-The hotel arranged a dinner at the restaurant La Minerva in Puerto De Mahón.
-It is located in an old flour factory but since it was still warm we had dinner on the floating platform and it was AMAZING!
-I had the Caldereta de pescado y marisco a la Menorquina – or the Fish and Seafood stew Menorcan style.
+In Mahón, my traveling companion had booked Hotel Sindic, an exclusive, family-run boutique hotel located close to the Portal de San Roque.
+Very friendly staff, and again, a beautiful room in a hotel for adults only.
+A perfect starting point for walks around the city.
+The hotel arranged a dinner at the restaurant La Minerva in Puerto de Mahón.
+It is located in an old flour factory, but since it was still warm, we had dinner on the floating platform, and it was AMAZING!
+I had the “Caldereta de Pescado y Marisco a la Menorquina,” or “Fish and Seafood Stew, Menorcan Style.”
 It was absolutely to die for!
-That broth carried so much flavour I can’t even begin to describe it!
+That broth carried so much flavor, I can’t even begin to describe it!
 Yum!

-We checked into the hotel Abril 37 located just one hundred meters from the historic city center of Ciutadella—another small, pretty, boutique style hotel.
-Tired from a long night in Mahón we took a nap before exploring the city.
-We had reservations for a seafood restaurant but nothing would top La Minerva in Mahón so we opted for tapas in a few different places.
-Ciutadella had a hard time pleasing – mainly because Mahón the previous night had been such a delight!
+We checked into the hotel Abril 37, located just one hundred meters from the historic city center of Ciutadella—another small, pretty, boutique-style hotel.
+Tired from a long night in Mahón, we took a nap before exploring the city.
+We had reservations for a seafood restaurant, but nothing would top La Minerva in Mahón, so we opted for tapas in a few different places.
+Ciutadella had a hard time pleasing, mainly because Mahón the previous night had been such a delight!